attilathedud/gba_dumper/README.md

 ```

 ###Step 2
-So the fuzz has introduced us several options - how do we choose?
+So the fuzz has introduced us to several options - how do we choose?
 The easiest way is to look for multiple results of the same series of bytes (in this case, 3-8).
-In the case there is not that giveaway, simple start generating from the first result: incorrect mappings will be evident as the translation file won't contain all the characters in the alphabet.
+In the case there is not that giveaway, simply start generating from the first result: incorrect mappings will be evident as the translation file won't contain all the characters in the alphabet.

 In this case, we will choose set 3:
 ```
-Attempt to generate a translation file? (if yes, type file name.
-For no, type nothing): metroid.tra
+Attempt to generate a translation file?
+(Yes, type file name.
+No, type nothing): metroid.tra
 Ambiguous data set provided.
 Please select a data set to use:
 3